 That’s a good question.
 Truly, world conditions are more precarious than they’ve been for decades.
-Consider the Bulletin of the Atomic Scientists who on January 24, 2019 which assessed the world’s nearness to nuclear Armageddon as only “two minutes to midnight”
+Consider the Bulletin of the Atomic Scientists from January 24, 2019, which assessed the world’s nearness to nuclear Armageddon as only “two minutes to midnight”.

 We should be concerned about the future.
-And we are all in the same boat.
+And we're all in the same boat.
 We all live on this planet and if calamity comes, it’s going to affect all of us.

-Will civilization collapse?
-Is there really a source we can turn to really know?
+So, will civilization collapse?
+Is there really a source we can turn to, to really know?

 And how have we gotten here in the first place?
 Why are we even talking about something as horrifying as societal collapse?

 We’ll examine these questions today on Tomorrow’s World.
-And we’ll be offering a free DVD entitled, “A Culture in Crisis,” later in the program. so get ready to write down this information!
-You won’t want to miss this DVD.
+And we’ll be offering a free DVD entitled, “A Culture in Crisis,” later in the program.
+So get ready to write down the information!
+You don’t want to miss this DVD.

 So, will civilization collapse?
 I’ll be right back with the answer.

 Welcome to Tomorrow’s World.
 When it comes to daily life, everyone’s got an opinion about everything.
 And most are eager to share it.
-From what car to drive, to where we shop, to how we feel about the issues of the day.
+From what car to drive, to where to shop, to how we feel about the issues of the day.
 The people we’re around help form our opinions and perspectives about these things.
 So who do you listen to?
-Most likely, it’s family, friends and co-workers.
-Or maybe it’s celebrities or opinion-makers in the media.
-Or possibly successful people in business or government.
+Most likely, it’s family, friends, and co-workers.
+Or maybe celebrities or opinion-makers in the media.
+Or possibly successful people in business and government.
 But we all listen to people who influence how we think.

 Mankind will take the world to the edge of annihilation.
 Your Bible predicts that it will happen.
 But it will be stopped before all life is destroyed.
 Jesus Christ will come back to earth, just as He left after His resurrection.
 And this time He’ll return as a king.
-All nations will fall in line, and obey Him.
-They will have no choice.
+All nations will fall in line and obey Him.
+They'll have no choice.